-- When selecting (or when playing) a track using a UPnP server press and hold the Tuning/Select control and the display will show 'Added to My playlist'. - 2.
+- When selecting (or when playing) a track using a UPnP server or a USB memory device press and hold the Tuning/Select control and the display will show 'Added to My playlist'. - 2.
 The track will be added to the playlist for playback later.